Programa Logo

 Trend 19: How Should Architects and Builders Market Themselves in 2026?

-SEO delivers 681% ROI for construction firms (Siana Marketing, 2026).
-Referrals convert at 40% with project values of $18,000–$50,000.
-91% of prospective clients are in the information-gathering stage before they ever contact you.
+How effective is SEO?
+It delivers 681% ROI for construction firms (Siana Marketing, 2026).
+Referrals still convert at 40% with project values of $18,000-$50,000 (Buildern, 2026).
+And 91% of prospective clients are in the information-gathering stage before they ever contact you (Gushwork, 2026).

 Trend 20: What Will Define the Firms That Win in 2026?